 Sweet Potato Cornbread

-PinSaveJUMP to RECIPE
+JUMP to RECIPE ▼

-Sweet Potato Cornbread Recipe
+Easy Sweet Potato Cornbread Recipe

-The texture and moisture of this homemade sweet potato cornbread is part of what makes it so downright wonderful.
+The texture and moisture of this homemade sweet potato cornbread are part of what makes it so downright wonderful.
 Thanks to the sweet potatoes and buttermilk in the cornbread recipe, it’s anything but dry!

 You don’t even “need” extra butter or honey on top when serving it.
 But I can never resist topping my cornbread with both butter and honey, no matter how moist and flavorful it is.
-I always put cream in my coffee too, no matter how much “flavor” black coffee has!
+With just a handful of inexpensive ingredients and easy-to-follow steps, you’ll have your new favorite side dish on the table in no time!

 Ingredients in Sweet Potato Cornbread